Back to all blogs

 By using gradient-based optimization, attackers can efficiently generate a large number of adversarial prompts, increasing the risk of LLM exploitation.
 These methods can be highly effective in compromising the safety of LLMs.

-Prompt Injection can also be done indirectly.
-For example, If an LLM can read a PDF then an attacker can inject a well-crafted adversarial prompt inside the text of the PDF which triggers the LLM into generating harmful content or misaligning it from its goal.
+Prompt injection can also be done indirectly.
+For example, if an LLM can read a PDF, then an attacker can inject a well-crafted adversarial prompt inside the text of the PDF, which triggers the LLM into generating harmful content or misaligning it from its goal.
 This is known as indirect prompt injection.

 As an illustration, consider a scenario where a user uses an LLM to summarize a webpage.
 An attacker could create a malicious website containing an innocuous-looking webpage along with an adversarial prompt.
 When the LLM processes this webpage, it unknowingly incorporates the adversarial prompt, potentially causing it to generate summaries laced with misinformation, biases, or even malicious code.